0333 900 0101

 CCTV Camera Colour Problems

-The Colours on My Camera Are Off
+1. The Colours on My Camera Are Off

-If your CCTV camera’s footage reminds of you those peculiar psychedelic rock videos from the 1960s, there’s a good chance it has a problem with the white balance settings.
+If your CCTV camera’s footage reminds you of those peculiar psychedelic rock videos from the 1960s, there’s a good chance it has a problem with the white balance settings.

 Here’s how to fix it:

-If your camera adjusts white balance automatically (two common names for this feature are ATW — Auto Tracking White Balance — and AWB — Auto White Balance) and it’s installed outdoors, angle it down so that it points further away from the sky.
+• If your camera adjusts the white balance automatically (two common names for this feature are ATW — Auto Tracking White Balance — and AWB — Auto White Balance) and it’s installed outdoors, angle it down so that it points further away from the sky.
 If the colours are distorted only in the presence of a certain type of ambient light, such as street lights during the night, re-position the camera so that it points further away from the light source.

-If your camera has ATW and AWB support but repositioning it doesn’t help, disable ATW or AWB and adjust the white balance manually until the colours are right.
+• If your camera has ATW and AWB support but repositioning it doesn’t help, disable ATW or AWB and adjust the white balance manually until the colours are right.

-If your camera doesn’t have ATW or AWB support, adjust the white balance manually until the colours are right.
+• If your camera doesn’t have ATW or AWB support, adjust the white balance manually until the colours are right.

-If your camera offers any additional colour settings, which allow you to adjust parameters such as the image’s hue or gamma levels, adjust these until the colours are no longer distorted.
+• If your camera offers any additional colour settings, which allow you to adjust parameters such as the image’s hue or gamma levels, adjust these until the colours are no longer distorted.

 You may need to repeat this exercise under different ambient lighting conditions until you get a setting that works right at all times.
 And if you have to reposition the camera, make sure it’s still covering the areas that you need it to cover!